 *For those who don’t know, a Bible Week is a sort of Christian rally where thousands of Evangelical (usually) Christians have like a camping week, usually at an agricultural showground (because of good space and facilities).
 It’s usually in the summer, and it usually rains.
 The program normally goes something like this.
 Mornings: workshops and/or seminars where people can attend teaching sessions or learn basket-making.
 Or how to lead worship or write songs, as if people can do that without the proper gifting… Usually the workshops are quite arty-farty things and very rarely anything scientific (of course), although one I went to in 1984 (Festival ’84) at Staffordshire County Showground did, uniquely, have a workshop on Amateur Radio, which led me on to eventually qualifying as a Radio Amateur; Afternoons: Free to roam the surrounding area just like normal tourists; Evenings: An extended worship and sermon session (very much like a long Charismatic church service, which is not normally as bad as it sounds.
 In fact, they were good fun (although the sermons were usually boring) and we always used to learn lots of great new songs there.
 Then, after a week of that, its pack up your tent and join the traffic jam to get off the site.
 That’s a Bible week.

-Here’s a link to New Wine’s website; their camping events are called ‘United’.
-Probably means you have to fit in in order to be allowed to go 😉
+Here’s a link to New Wine’s website; their camping events are called ‘United’, and I doubt it bears any reference to any football team.
+It’s more likely to mean that you have to fit in in order to be allowed to go 😉